 In the last decade, new endoscopic procedures have been developed for people who are not candidates for weight loss surgery or who prefer a less invasive, non-surgical alternative.
 This often includes adults who are overweight or obese who have not been successful at losing weight through diet and exercise programs.

-Michigan Medicine is one of only a few centers in the region with doctors trained to perform these three innovative options:
+Michigan Medicine is one of only a few centers in the region with doctors trained to perform these two innovative options:

 - Intragastric Balloon